-- Simmer water in canner or large stockpot.
-There should be enough water that when jars are put in canner/stockpot there is one inch of water on top of the lids.
-I usually fill a little more than half of the stock pot.
+- Simmer water in a canner or large stockpot.
+There should be enough water that when jars are put in canner/stockpot, there is one inch of water on top of the lids.
+I usually fill a little more than half of the stockpot.

-- Boil water in a small pot, take off of heat, place flat lids in pot, cover, and let stand until ready to use.
-Drain the lids well before using.
+- Boil water in a small pot, take off of heat, place flat lids in the pot, cover, and let stand until ready to use.
+Drain the lids well before using them.

-- Prepare fruit as directed in chart below.
+- Prepare fruit as directed in the chart below.

 - Measure sugar separately in a bowl and set aside.
 Reducing the amount of sugar can cause the jam not to set.
 You can try the low sugar fruit pectin recipes if you want to cut on sugar.

-- Cut open pectin and place in a cup next to the stove top.
+- Cut open pectin and place it in a cup next to the stovetop.

-Cooked Jam Recipes from Sure Jell Certo Package: Use Certo pectin with these recipes
+Cooked Jam Recipes Using Sure Jell Certo Pectin (From Package)

 How to Prepare Fruit